json420/degu/doc/degu.client.rst

     Response(status=200, reason='OK', headers={}, body=None)

     Note that as a namedtuple, :class:`Response` doesn't do any type checking or argument validation itself.
-The nature of the following attributes rely solely on the behavior of :meth:`Connection.request()`:
+The nature of the following attributes relies solely on the behavior of :meth:`Connection.request()`:

     .. attribute :: status